 Chepstow & Forest Of Dean Railway

-Chepstow plus Forest of Dean Railway with cream tea
+Chepstow plus Dean Forest Railway with cream tea

 Time enroute in the morning to explore Chepstow.
 Chepstow, which means marketplace in Old English, offers relaxed, niche shopping in arty surroundings.
 Lined with handsome Georgian and Victorian buildings, the heart of town was made even more appealing in the mid-2000s.
 An award-winning scheme added pedestrian areas and intriguing stone walls and sculptures, inspired by local lore.